Our Preferred Vineyards

-- Dynamis Vineyard (New in 2022) Brand new luxury vineyard atop of Brushy mountain on 1500 pristine acres.
+- Dynamis – Brand new luxury vineyard atop of Brushy Mountain on 1500 pristine acres.
 Available to private groups only.

-- Dobbins Creek – (New in 2022) Small vineyard in the Swan Creek AVA serving up an amazing new dry Rielsing and some up and coming Merlots.
+- Dobbins Creek – Small vineyard in the Swan Creek AVA serving up an amazing new dry Riesling and some up-and-coming Merlots.

 - Piccione – A boutique vineyard known for its Italian-style wines and one of the best views in the Yadkin Valley.
 They dabble in Italian reds to a gorgeous sparkling rosé.

 - Midnight Magdalena – A boutique vineyard smack in the middle of the valley, serves up some bold & delicious options.
 Their Provence-style rose is a game-changer.

 - Laurel Gray – One of NC’s oldest vineyards, Laurel Gray has some mouth-watering wines, which win awards and lots of them.
 If you haven’t had a barrel-fermented Chardonnay yet, this is the place to get one.

 - Raffaldini – This is perhaps one of Carolina’s prettiest vineyards, Raffaldini.
 They make excellent Italian wines and have been doing so since 2008.
 Their flight experience is available to private tours for a small add-on.
 There are size groups size limits here and reservations are required for tastings.

 - Brandon Hills – A small vineyard on less than 10 acres, they offer dry and sweeter style wines.
 We love a couple of their red wines that are setting themselves up as serious winemakers.

 - Hanover Park – French style of winemaking set around a gorgeous restored 19th farmhouse.
 They grow and excel in red wines like Chambourcin, Cabernet Sauvignon, and Franc.